Daereungwon

-Daereungwon is a complex of Silla-era tumuli tombs in Gyeongju, South Korea.
-Since 2011, it has been a designated Historic Site of South Korea.
-The site is now a popular tourist attraction; in 2023 it was reported that it had around 1 million visitors on average per year.
+Daereungwon is a complex of Silla-era tumulus tombs in Gyeongju, South Korea.
+Since 2011, it has been a designated Historic Site.
+Daereungwon is a popular tourist attraction.
+In 2023, it was reported that it received around one million visitors on average per year.

 Description

-The complex contains 23 tombs of kings, queens, and nobles from the Silla period.

-The tombs were first excavated during the 1910–1945 Japanese colonial period.
-The tomb Geumgwanchong was excavated in 1921, Geumnyeongchong in 1924, Singnichong in 1924, and Seobongchong in 1926.
-After the 1945 liberation of Korea, Houchong was excavated in 1946, Machong in 1953, and Ssangsangchong in 1963, and Cheonmachong in 1973.
+The complex contains 23 tombs of kings, queens, and nobles from the Silla period of Korean history.
+The tombs were first excavated during the 1910–1945 Japanese colonial period: Geumgwanchong in 1921, Geumnyeongchong and Singnichong in 1924, and Seobongchong in 1926.
+After the 1945 liberation of Korea, Houchong was excavated in 1946, Machong in 1953, Ssangsangchong in 1963, and Cheonmachong in 1973.

-Most tombs have their coffin below the ground level.
-Some have coffins semi or above the ground level.
-Stones were piled on top of the coffin, and then earth was piled on top of that.
-The sturdy construction of the tombs made them difficult for looters to access, which allowed for many of their relics to be well-preserved to the present.
+Most tombs hold a coffin below ground level, while others are found partly or wholly above ground.
+Stones, and then earth, were piled on top of the coffins.
+The sturdy construction of the tombs made them difficult for looters to access, which allowed for many relics to remain well-preserved until their rediscovery in the present era.
 A number of relics have been designated National Treasures.
 Artifacts have continued to be excavated.
-In 2020, a pair of ceremonial gilt-bronze shoes dated to the late 5th and early 6th centuries was discovered in the complex.
+In 2020, a pair of ceremonial gilt-bronze shoes, dated to the late 5th and early 6th centuries, was discovered in the complex.

-The area is now a popular tourist attraction.
-In 2023, it was reported that there are light shows in the evening during which images are projected onto the tombs.
-Projections also explain their history.
+Daereungwon is a popular tourist attraction.
+In 2023, it was reported that it received around one million visitors on average per year.